tonylubin/webscraper/README.md

 #### TASK SCHEDULER

-1. Node-cron - a module for creating scheduled tasks (cron jobs) at intervals as desired by developer.
+1. Node-cron - a module for creating scheduled tasks (cron jobs) at intervals as desired by the user.
+Runs twice a day and sends email to user if product is cheaper.

 2. Queries database to see if any price alerts exist.
 Then checks price of product(s) in database on website to see if it's cheaper using a `for of loop` for `async/await` proper functionality.

-3. Runs twice a day and sends email to user if product is cheaper.

 <br>